tysonmote/tcup/README.md

 tcup is an HTTPS server that forwards data to a UDP address. tcup can be configured to expect a `X-Token` header for simple authentication.

+Think of it as netcat, except from TCP (via HTTPS) to UDP and with token authentication.

     Usage: ./tcup [flags]
       -help=false: Print usage info
       -cert="cert.pem": Path to SSL certificate file